kubernetes-sigs/kind/site/content/docs/user/exposing-applications.md

 Hello Kubernetes!
 ```

+You can use other browser like Google Chrome or Mozilla Firefox too.

 ### tun2socks

-This is the most complex option but with a better UX, it consists in creating a tun interface in the host and route all traffic that belongs to the k8s cluster through it.
+This is the most complex option but with the best UX, it consists in creating a tun interface in the host and route all traffic that belongs to the k8s cluster through it.

 Internally it uses the SOCKS proxy server that we previously deployed in the docker network and forwarded to our host.